 EDPOSA is a cross-campus organization for all students that seeks to faciliate discussion about topics and research surrounding education policy, provide opportunities for interaction between IU students and experts in the field, and serve as an education policy information and resouce hub for the IU Bloomington community.

-The Environmental Management and Sustainable Development Association (EMSDA) is a professional student organization that has been established t; provide a forum for exchange of ideas and information, enhance students’’ career preparation through interaction with professionals and establish a network for potential positions and/or internships related to environmental management or sustainable development, promote environmental and sustainability education, and support awareness of issues and ideas that affect people and the environment.
+The Environmental Management and Sustainable Development Association (EMSDA) is a professional student organization.
+It has been established to provide a forum for the exchange of ideas and information, enhance students career preparation through interaction with professionals and establish a network for potential positions and/or internships related to environmental management or sustainable development, promote environmental and sustainability education, and support awareness of issues and ideas that affect people and the environment.

 GPSO is the formal government of graduate and professional students at Indiana University and advocates for student interests and concerns with the administration, student body, and Bloomington community.

 The Local Government Management Association fosters the understanding, education, and involvement in the local government profession through the coordination of exploration trips, informational panels, and educational discussions.